 This is Film!
 Film heritage in practice

 The closing session of This is Film!
-Film Heritage in Practice will explore the Virtual Reality medium in relation to cinema and its apparatus, focusing in particular on the screen in relation to the filmmaker and to the audience, and to the projectionist.
-Richard Misek, Charlie Shackleton and Oscar Raby will present their VR project A Machine for Viewing (2019).
+Film Heritage in Practice explores the Virtual Reality medium in relation to cinema and its apparatus.
+Richard Misek, Charlie Shackleton and Oscar Raby address their VR project A Machine for Viewing (2019).

-For this session, Eye has invited Richard Misek, Charlie Shackleton and Oscar Raby to present their A Machine for Viewing (2019), a unique hybrid of real-time VR experience, live performance, and documentary that explores how we now watch films by putting cinema and VR – an old machine for viewing and a new one – face to face.
+In this session, Richard Misek, Charlie Shackleton and Oscar Raby address their A Machine for Viewing (2019), a unique hybrid of real-time VR experience, live performance, and documentary that explores how we now watch films by putting cinema and VR – an old machine for viewing and a new one – face to face.

 Episode One, Charlie Shackleton’s A Frame of the Mind, explores the struggle of generations of filmmakers to fit the frame of their films within the rigid shape of the cinema screen.
 The episode allows you to play with reframing movies, dynamically adjusting the aspect ratios of films from Eisenstein’s Battleship Potemkin to Xavier Dolan’s Mommy.

 Episode Two, A Pillow of Light by Richard Misek, asks how close to the screen we like to sit when we go to the cinema.
 After allowing you to test out different vantage points, it invites you to the front row.
 As you approach the screen, the image gradually pixellates and dissolves into light.
 Moving closer still, you transcend the spatial immersion of VR entirely: your fingers become eyes and you enter into a direct communion with the screen.